SaintNick1214/Project-Cortex/Documentation/02-core-features/01-agent-memory.md

     throw new Error('Unauthorized: User does not own this agent');
   }

-  // Now safe to store
+  // Now safe to store (Layer 3 delegates to appropriate layer) return await cortex.memory.store(agentId, memory);
-  return await cortex.memory.store(agentId, memory);
+  // Or use cortex.vector.store() for explicit Layer 2 control
 }
 ```